Mohammad-Amin-Asadi/YouTubeDownloader/README.md

 ### it would be great if you add these things to my project :
 - [ ] creat a downloading bar that shows the downloading process to the user from 0% to 100%
-- [ ] delete the raw video and audio files if the user wants to ,and just hold the merjed file NOTE: delte the audio and video after these two files merged.
 - [x] make a setup for this project

 HAVE FUN :)